The Levin approach to the numerical calculation of phase functions

 \begin{subsection}{An equation whose coefficient matrix has eigenvalues with large real parts} The experiment of this section concerns the fourth order differential equation

-When $k$ is large, some of the eigenvalues of the corresponding coefficient matrix have real parts of large magnitude, with the consequence that most initial and boundary value problems for (\ref{experiments5:1}) are highly ill-conditioned.
-This makes testing the accuracy of the obtained phase functions by using them to construct solutions of (\ref{experiments5:1}) and comparing the results to reference solutions impossible.
-Instead, we choose to assess the accuracy of each obtained phase function by measuring the residual obtained when its derivative is inserted into the Riccati equation.
-More explicitly, letting $r$ denote the representation of the derivative of one of the slowly-varying phase functions obtained by our algorithm, we define the residual at $t$ as the quantity
+When $\omega$ is large, some of the eigenvalues of the corresponding coefficient matrix have real parts of large magnitude, with the consequence that almost all initial and boundary value problems for (\ref{experiments5:1}) are highly ill-conditioned.
+This makes testing the accuracy of the obtained phase functions by using them to construct solutions of (\ref{experiments5:1}) and comparing the results to reference solutions virtually impossible.
+Instead, we assess the accuracy of the phase functions using our second approach, via comparison with phase functions constructed by our algorithms using extended precision arithmetic.

-It is necessary to include the normalization factor $k^{-4}$ because many of the quantities appearing in this expression are on the order of $k^4$.
-To measure the residual of $r$ over an interval $I$, we sampled $m=10,000$ equispaced points $t_1,\ldots,t_m$ on the interval, calculated the values of $r,r',r'',r'''$ at those points via interpolation and took the maximum of

-For each $k=2^8,2^9,\ldots,2^{18}$, we applied the global Levin method to (\ref{experiments5:1}) to construct a collection of slowly-varying phase functions on the interval $[-1,1]$.
-Then, we checked the residual of each of the four obtained phase functions in the manner described above and took the maximum of these four residuals as our measure of accuracy.
-Figure~\ref{experiments5:figure1} gives the results.
-Figure~\ref{experiments5:figure2} contains plots of the derivatives of the four slowly-varying phase functions constructed by the global Levin method when $k=2^{16}$.

-This experiment was only performed for values of $k$ up to $2^{18}$ because the eigensolver we use produced erroneous results for larger values of $k$.
-This is perhaps unsurprising given the tremendous magnitude of the coefficient in (\ref{experiments5:1}) in this circumstance.
+More explicitly, for each $\omega=2^8,2^9,\ldots,2^{20}$, we constructed slowly-varying phase functions for (\ref{experiments5:1}) over the interval $[-1,1]$ by running the global method using double precision arithmetic.
+We then measured the relative errors in each obtained phase function at $10,000$ equispaced points in the interval $[-1,1]$ by comparison with phase functions constructed by applying the global Levin method to (\ref{experiments5:1}), but this time using extended precision arithmetic to perform the calculations.
+Figure~\ref{experiments5:figure1} gives the results of these experiments.
+Plots of the eigenvalues $\lambda_1(t),\lambda_2(t),\lambda_3(t),\lambda_4(t)$ of the coefficient matrix for (\ref{experiments5:1}) when $\omega=2^{16}$ can be found in Figure~\ref{experiments5:figure3} .

 \end{subsection}

 \begin{subsection}{An equation whose coefficient matrix has eigenvalues of small magnitude} In the experiment described in this section, we solved the equation